 Bezlio Integrates With Infor VISUAL ERP

-In the first video of this new series Bezlio Senior Developer, Brian Ellis presents an in-depth technical review of utilizing the Infor VISUAL 8 plugin for Bezlio.
+In the first video of this new series Bezlio CTO, Brian Ellis presents an in-depth technical review of utilizing the Infor VISUAL 8 plugin for Bezlio.
 The plugin allows the development of Bezlio apps that can tap into the VISUAL ERP database and give a user custom tools with which to manipulate that data.
 Developers can provide a custom Infor VISUAL ERP mobile portal that can be available to mobile users.

 Creating an Order Entry App for VISUAL

 Brian demonstrates the process a developer would follow to create an Order Entry Bezl which, as the name would imply, allows the user to directly create orders from any device on which they’ve set up Bezlio.
 Because this video is intended for technical audiences, Brian takes the viewer deep inside the development process, beginning with a look at how to utilize the Infor VISUAL 8 API to create Bezlio apps allowing Bezlio users to access and manipulate the VISUAL ERP.